tyson-swetnam/QUBES_NEON/README.md

 **Learning Objectives**: [NEON’s data science skills](http://www.neonscience.org/opportunities/learning-opportunities/neon-data-skills) provide notebooks and lesson plans for analyzing hyperspectral imagery.
 I plan to develop complementary notebooks for downloading [AOP lidar data](http://www.neonscience.org/data-collection/airborne-remote-sensing); segmenting individual organisms (herbaceous plants, woody shrubs, and trees) using open-source code, vertically sampling (all bands and time series) hyperspectral signatures for each organism.

+The lessons are targeted toward advanced graduate students and researchers.
+Lessons are expected to take at least one week, e.g. 2-3 lectures, one computer lab session, with online nightly homework.

+Students will be allowed to work in small teams (paired programming) to develop their individual notebooks.

 ## Prerequisites

-Lessons are targeted toward advanced graduate students and researchers.

 * Basic understanding of:
   * R